umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 nav_order: 2
 ---

-With my collaborators, we investigate the exotic behaviour of matter under extreme conditions, mostly high pressure.
+I investigate the exotic behaviour of matter under extreme conditions, mostly high pressure.
 Understanding how materials respond under extreme conditions at the microscopic level provides valuable insights that can guide the design of novel materials with advanced technological applications.

 Here's what I've been obsessing over lately:
 <!-- My ten main research topics are:  -->